Body Language in Youtube-Based Product Endorsements by Indonesian Influencers

 body language, online communication, business endorsementAbstract

 Body language plays a crucial role in non-verbal communication by expressing emotions, attitudes, and intentions.
 Its dynamic nature allows individuals to convey diverse meanings, particularly in professional and business settings.
-As there are limited number of studies associating body language and product endorsement in Indonesian digital context, the present study is conducted to fill in the gap.
-Therefore, the goal is to identify the types of body language that the Indonesian influencers apply in their YouTube videos.
-It is also to find its contextual meanings.
-The data for this study were gathered from videos of three Indonesian influencers on YouTube platforms.
-A qualitative approach was employed to analyze the body language.
+Given the limited studies on the association between body language and product endorsement in the Indonesian digital context, the present research aims to fill this gap.
+Therefore, the goal is to identify the types of body language Indonesian influencers use in their YouTube videos.
+It also aims to identify their contextual meanings.
+The data for this research are collected from videos of three Indonesian YouTube influencers.
+A qualitative approach is employed to analyze body language.
 The findings highlight six common types of body language used by the influencers: hand gestures, facial expressions, finger gestures, eyebrow movements, body posture, and overall body movements.
-These non-verbal cues are strategically employed to reinforce their verbal reviews of the products and increase viewer engagement.
-By incorporating these physical expressions, the influencers are able to more effectively communicate their promotional messages and foster a deeper connection with their audience.
-These findings highlight the importance of body language in enhancing the persuasive power of online endorsements, particularly in social media platforms, within nonverbal communication in Indonesian cultural context.
+These non-verbal cues are strategically used to reinforce product reviews and increase viewer engagement.
+By incorporating these physical expressions, influencers can more effectively communicate their promotional messages and foster a deeper connection with their audience.
+These findings underscore the importance of body language in enhancing the persuasive power of online endorsements, particularly on social media platforms, within the Indonesian cultural context.

 References